xunih/dialogue-systems-1/Labs/Lab0.md

 - How would you check if an animal with a specific weight or a specific origin exists in the object?
 - How would you add a new animal?
-- (advanced) Create an object method named "about" which generates text about specified animal, e.g. `zooAnimals.about("giraffe") // -> "giraffe weights 910 kg and comes from Tanzania"`.
+- Create an object method named "about" which generates text about specified animal, e.g. `zooAnimals.about("giraffe") // -> "giraffe weights 910 kg and comes from Tanzania"`.
 If the animal is not in the zoo, return "we don't have this animal".